jc141x/jc141-bash/setup/en/readme.md

 This point does not only work for modding but also for updating the files.
 However if the update is big then a lot of files will be duplicated to the files/groot-rw directory.
 Another option is to extract the files with `bash settings.sh extract`, run the update on them, delete or rename the dwarfs image and run `bash settings.sh compress`.
 <br><br>

-### Additional Information
-All releases are tested on Arch Linux or EndeavourOS using either EXT4, BTRFS or XFS filesystems.
-<br><br>

 ### GUI Libary
 If you would like a GUI library for your games, see [launchers](launchers.md) page.